The global skills and competency framework for the digital world

 Database administration DBAD

-Installing, configuring, monitoring, maintaining databases and data stores, ensuring performance and security while adapting to evolving technologies.
+Installing, configuring, monitoring, maintaining databases and data stores, ensuring performance and security and adapting to evolving technologies.

 Guidance notes